 Leaving Certificate 2023 students, school leavers and graduates, and mature learners should all consider applying to the programme.
 Have a read through of our eligibility requirements guide above.

 We accept applications from employees of participating companies who are looking to change to a new position in an accounting function.
 We also invite new companies to come on board as an apprenticeship employer, so if you’re looking to upskill within your organisation, please let us know and we can send you some more information for you to share with your manager.

 How does the programme work?

-Our next apprenticeship intake starts in early January 2021 and is two-years in length.
+Our next apprenticeship intake starts in September 2021 and is two-years in length.
 Apprentices work with their local employer four days a week and attend classes on the other day during academic college term time.
 Outside of college term, an apprentice will attend work five days a week.

 In Year 1, apprentices study four modules: